 - Engagement in and public sharing of the results of deliberate investigations of practice by respective participants;

 - An articulation agreement developed by the respective participants delineating the roles and responsibilities of all involved;

 - A structure that allows all participants a forum for ongoing governance, reflection, and collaboration;

 - Work by college/university faculty and P-12 faculty in formal roles across institutional settings;

 - Dedicated and shared resources and formal rewards and recognition structures

 Print Flyers and Internship Application

-For more information, or to submit an application, contact Jack Stewart, Director of Student Teaching and Field Experience, at 207-768-9430 or stop by his office in 202 Normal Hall.
+For more information, or to submit an application, contact the Coordinator of Student Teaching and Field Experience at (207) 768-9437.